actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 Before we start, let us check on the causality of these variables to Price.

-- There can be logical relationship between Price and Food, Decoration and Service.
-A combination of good ratings of Food and Service variables can potentially make restaurants charge more for the Price of dining in as demand for spots due to these good things in the restaurant can become high.
+- There can be logical relationship between "Food", "Decoration" and "Service" on "Price".
+Good ratings of "Food", "Service", or "Decoration" individually or combined may potentially make restaurants charge more for the Price of dining in as demand for spots can become high due to these good characteristics of the restaurant.
 - The inclusion of the "East" variable also has a logical explanation behind it.
 The 5th Avenue is seen as a dividing line between east and west of New York City in terms of demographics as the Upper East Side is known to be area that houses wealthy people and the high end shops are where tourists are rampant.
-Combination of these factors do indeed show that the variable "East" can affect price as restaurants might charge more for wealthy people and tourists that might visit.
+Combination of these factors do indeed show that the variable "East" can affect price as restaurants lying on the east might charge more for wealthy people and tourists that may visit.

 A conclusion is therefore that all the variables above may have an effect on "Price", and it is for us to find out which model fits best.
 Below, I will use couple of these concepts to find the best model fit and see whether they will end up at the same "best" model.